-In what is probably a first for an exhibition like this Gallipoli: The scale of our war (opening April 18) has its very own soundtrack and score to enhance the visitor experience.
+In what is probably a first for an exhibition like this, Gallipoli: The Scale of Our War has its very own soundtrack and score to enhance the visitor experience.

 In this blog Te Papa researcher Amber Aranui talks about recreating the sounds of Māori at Gallipoli.

 For the part of the exhibition that looks at the role of the Māori Contingent at Gallipoli we were tasked by composer Tane Upjohn-Beatson to recreate the sermon delivered by Chaplain Captain Henare Wepiha Te Wainohu on the eve of the assault on Chunuk Bair.

 On the same night we also recorded a haka, and two waiata.

 All those involved met up at the location on a hill top at Mount Crawford in Wellington.
 It was still daylight, the sun was shining and the wind had mysteriously died down.
 It was to be a still, calm, eerie night.

 The waiata were recorded first, so the group of men assigned to the task began warming up.
 These men were representatives of the Te Aute College Alumni.
 This was fitting considering the strong Te Aute College presence in the exhibition.
 They then took their place on a large concrete circle on the grass field.
 Recording began and if you closed your eyes you were transported back to 1915 and you were listening to soldiers singing during Sunday mass.

 When the haka was recorded it was dusk, the atmosphere had changed, there was a coolness in the air.
 The car headlights went on and the haka filled the night air.
 I had goose bumps, what an amazing recreation this is going to be.

 Finally it was time for the sermon, our voice actor, Reverend Michael Tamihere, had a special connection to Chaplain Te Wainohu.
 Not only was he also from the same area, but he was also a man of God, and a similar age to Te Wainohu when he was on Gallipoli.